Changing Weather: An Effect of Climate Change

 Climatologist Kevin Trenberg shows the heat difference, stating "the extra heat from the increase in heat-trapping gas is equivalent to running a small microwave oven at full power for about half an hour over every square foot of land under the drought.

-To quote Joseph Romm, one of America's top climate scientists and communicators states that "Global warming leads to more intense droughts, hotter weather, and earlier snowmelt (hence less water available for late summer and early autumn).
+Joseph Romm, one of America's top climate scientists and communicators states that "Global warming leads to more intense droughts, hotter weather, and earlier snowmelt (hence less water available for late summer and early autumn).
 That means that wildfires are a dangerous amplifying feedback, whereby global warming causes more wildfires, which release carbon dioxide, thereby accelerating global warming."

 Worsened heat waves